Arka161/Docker-Tutorial/README.md

 ![image](https://user-images.githubusercontent.com/20723780/143995444-96c1dcc1-8124-4989-b427-43299eb4ca43.png)

-In this repository, we examine advtanges of virtualization, what Docker is and how we can deploy simple programs on Docker.
+In this repository, we examine the advtanges of virtualization, what Docker is and how we can deploy simple programs on Docker.

 Firstly, we will start by listing some advantages of virtualization.
-We can give discuss them as follows:
+We can discuss them as follows:

 - Minimize hardware costs (Multiple virtual servers on one hardware unit).
 - Easily for HA (High Availability) And Disaster Recovery (DR).
 - Easier to save money and save energy, could be potentially _greener_.

-Problems with Virtualization:
+*Problems with Virtualization:*

 - Hard to maintain each OS, installation, HyperVisor and host OS compatibility issues, and HyperVisor - container issues.
 - Costly and might take IT/Programming effort.